Nov 25, 2025

 ADHD Testing and Treatment

-Legion Health uses QbCheck for ADHD assessment, an FDA-cleared test that objectively measures attention, impulsivity, and motor activity.
+Legion Health uses QbCheck for ADHD assessment, an FDA-cleared test that objectively measures attention, impulsivity, and motor activity, provided at no additional cost as part of the standard evaluation process for Texas adult patients.
 The results supplement clinical interviews with quantifiable data about your symptoms.

 Before prescribing stimulant medications, our board-certified psychiatric providers complete thorough screening and review your full medical history.
-We coordinate with your primary care doctor to confirm recent physical exams.
+We coordinate with your primary care doctor to confirm the results of recent physical exams.
 When stimulants are clinically appropriate for your diagnosis, we prescribe them and track your response through scheduled follow-ups.

 Therapists listed in Alma's directory are not authorized to prescribe ADHD medications.
 You would need to find and coordinate with a separate psychiatrist for medication management while maintaining your therapy appointments.